-I love that second when the veil of the sea lifts and reveals the mysterious and magical universe.
-One thing was clear to me from the beginning-the underwater world is incredibly fascinating, the most beautiful thing I’ve ever seen.
-It felt like exploring a new planet, with alien life, colors, textures and shapes.
-From that moment I knew this was all I ever wanted to paint.
+I love that second when the veil of the sea lifts and reveals this mysterious and magical universe.
+One thing was clear to me since my first dive-the underwater world is incredibly fascinating, the most beautiful thing I’ve ever seen.
+It felt like I was exploring a new planet, with alien life, colors, textures and shapes.

 20% of sales from "Utopian Reefscapes" show at Caldwell Galley Hudson was donated to Coral Reef Alliance to help them to save coral reefs around the world.